 Sheffield NHS Clinical Commissioning Group Mental Health Page

-Go to the Sheffield Portal to download a copy of the Hospital Passport which has been developed for people who may find going into hospital to stressful and difficult if they have an autism spectrum condition.
+The National Autistic Society has developed a Hospital ‘Passport’ for people who may find going into hospital to stressful and difficult if they have an autism spectrum condition.
 The passport is endorsed by the Department of Health and promoted by NHS England.

 This is a really useful document as it covers many aspects of the care that people (who might not be able to speak for themselves) will need when they in a health care setting or when they are admitted into hospital.

 You can download a copy of the Hospital Passport from here: https://www.sheffieldasp.org.uk/sasp/sasp/guidance-on-staying-safe/health-passport

 Your Health page http://www.sheffieldccg.nhs.uk/Your-Health/

 “NHS Sheffield CCG is committed to putting patients first.
 In this part of the website you will find useful information on, and links to, services in the city as well as some health advice.
 If you can’t find what you need in our menu to the left hopefully NHS Choices will be able to help you.”